Battle of the Hydaspes: Pre-battle manoeuvres

-Alexander fixed his camp in the vicinity of the town of Jhelum on the north banks of the river.
-In the spring of 326 BC, Porus drew up on the south bank of the Jhelum River to repel any crossing.
+Alexander fixed his camp on the north banks of the Jhelum River (then called the Hydaspes).
+In the spring of 326 BC, Porus drew up on the south bank of the Hydaspes to repel any crossing.
 The Jhelum River was deep and fast enough that any attempt at a crossing would probably doom the attacking force.
 Alexander knew that a direct approach had little chance of success and tried to find alternative fords.
 He moved his mounted troops up and down the river bank each night while Porus shadowed him.

 Eventually, Alexander found and used a suitable crossing, about 27 km upstream of his camp.
 This was where an uninhabited, wood-covered island divided the river.
 While leading his troops across, he landed on the island, while his troops waded across.
 His plan was a classic pincer manoeuvre.
-He would eventually attack Indian cavalry flanking both sides of Porus's main force from the right.
+He would eventually attack Indian cavalry flanking both sides of Porus' main force from the right.
 He left his general, Craterus, behind with most of the army, to make sure Porus would not find out about his crossing, while he crossed the river upstream with a strong contingent, consisting, according to the 2nd century AD Greek historian Arrian, of 6,000 on foot and 5,000 on horseback, though it was probably larger.
-Craterus was ordered to either ford the river and attack if Porus faced Alexander with all his troops or to hold his position if Porus faced Alexander with only part of his army.
+Craterus was ordered to ford the river and attack if Porus faced Alexander with all his troops or to hold his position if Porus faced Alexander with only part of his army.
 The other forces commanded by Meleager, Attalus, and Gorgias were ordered to cross the river in various places during the manoeuvre.

-Alexander's crossing of the Hydaspes in the face of Indian forces on the opposite bank was a notable achievement.
-The complex preparations for the crossing were accomplished with the use of numerous feints and other forms of deception.
+Alexander's crossing the Hydaspes in the face of Indian forces on the opposite bank was a notable achievement.
+The complex preparations for the crossing were accomplished using numerous feints and other forms of deception.
 Porus was kept continuously on the move until he decided it was a bluff and relaxed.
-On every visit to the site of the crossing, Alexander made a detour inland to maintain the secrecy of the plan.
-It was also reported that there was an Alexander look-alike who held sway in a mock royal tent near the base.
+On every visit to the crossing site, Alexander made a detour inland to maintain the secrecy of the plan.
+It was also reported that an Alexander look-alike held sway in a mock royal tent near the base.